VlasiukRV/mongoDBClientService/Readme.md

 DESCRIPTION

 This application provide api for translate SQL query into query for mongodb.
-For use this apication you can fined graphical application in https://github.com/VlasiukRV/mongoDBClient
+For use this aplication you can find graphical application in https://github.com/VlasiukRV/mongoDBClient

 For build application use maven.
 ATTENTION!!!
-Before build application insatll your connection settings to mongoDB in application.properties
+Before build application insatll your connection settings to mongoDB in application.properties sach as host, port, database.

 HELP

 1.API:
-For get results qury from mongoDB send http request to server
+For get results query from mongoDB send http request to server
 	- url: /api/sqlQuery;
 	- method: GET;
 	- request param: query='SELECT * FROM payment'